A woman whose smile is open and whose expression is glad has a kind of beauty no matter what she wears.

 While monsoons are soothing on the skin it isn’t necessarily so easy going on our hair.
 People who have wavy, curly, or frizzy hair can suffer from excessive breakage, damage, and damp hair.
 Using too many hair straightening tools can also cause long-term damage and brittle hair.

 It is important to invest in good quality hair products and protect them from external damage.
-It is also important to understand that one’s hair texture goes through a lot of changes, especially during this season.
+It’s also important to understand that one’s hair texture goes through a lot of changes, especially during this season.

-When it’s monsoon, pin-straight hair might break and feel dry due to the lack of moisture.
+A person with pin straight hair experiences extreme breakage and dryness in monsoon due to the lack of moisture.
 The problems which people face during this time can easily be fixed.
-Little lifestyle changes along with providing nourishing products to the scalp can prove to be an absolute game-changer.
+Little lifestyle changes along with providing nourishing products to the scalp can prove to be an absolute game changer.

 Check out these simple tips, tricks, and hacks for monsoon hair care that will leave you with flawless tresses!

 Staying in wet hair for a long period in monsoons may lead to scalp swelling and infections.
 The damp weather from the atmosphere will not let the hair dry easily which will make the water trap in the strands for a longer time.
 This can lead to foul odor and mold buildup.
 It can also cause long-term breakage.
 Using a cotton t-shirt or a soft micro-fiber towel is essential for reducing friction and breakage.
 When blow-drying, make sure to keep the temperature low or cool.
-This will also prevent the hair follicles from getting damaged.
+This will also prevent the hair follicles from getting damaged in the long run.

 In the monsoon season, it is quite possible that a person develops a fungal infection on the scalp.
 This happens due to the high ph level of rainwater.
 The climate is excessively sticky due to humidity.
 This also increases major scalp issues like dandruff, eczema, etc. An all-natural hair mask made out of neem, tulsi, and turmeric is the perfect solution for healing any inflammation and fungal buildup.
 This does not harm the hair and effectively kills bacteria in the scalp.
-If amla (gooseberry) is added to the hair mask it can also help in promoting hair growth.
+One can also add amla (gooseberry) to the hair mask for promoting new hair growth.